 There are many refreshing and beautiful shades of green but wonder why the Bucks chose a strange and dry shade of green with a deer appearing on the left and a large font of Bucks in white and purple.
 This uniform has proved to be a lucky one for the team and while it is a weird combination, some definitely consider this design as one of the best for the bucks.

 All these wild, colorful and unusual uniforms are just a way to be different from other teams.
+They can be fun to wear when your out at the local courts and having a great time.
 They may seem odd to us but hold winning memories and challenging stories within them, giving the players and their fans goose bumps whenever they see these jerseys.